Double Outlet Right Ventricle Surgery for Children

 At home after the procedure:

-- Ask what medicines your child needs to take.
-Your child may temporarily need to take
+Ask what medicines your child needs to take.
+Your child may need to take certain medicines

 medicines as needed.

-- Call your child’s healthcare provider if your child has increased swelling, increased
+Call your child’s healthcare provider if your child has more swelling, more bleeding

-bleeding or drainage, a fever, or severe symptoms.
-A little drainage from the site
+or drainage, a fever, or severe symptoms.
+A little drainage from the site is normal.

-- Follow all the instructions your child’s healthcare provider gives you about medicine,
+Follow all the instructions your child’s provider gives you about medicine, activity,

-- For a while after the procedure, your child might also need to receive antibiotics
+For a while after the procedure, your child might also need to have antibiotics before

 of the heart valves.